 I, (insert name), have read the Department Policy for Students Practicing Procedures on Each Other, and agree to adhere to that policy.
-This adherence includes, but is not limited to, all students right to privacy, a student's right to refuse a given procedure, limitations on permitted procedures, need for direct faculty supervision, practice only in skills lab, and the specified syringe/needle policy.
+This adherence includes, but is not limited to, all students right to privacy, a student's right to refuse a given procedure, limitations on permitted procedures, need for direct faculty supervision, practice only in skills lab, and the specified syringe/needle policy. in skins iao, and the specified syringe/needle policy.
 I voluntarily assume all the risks associated with participation in activities on this type.
 In consideration of my acceptance as a participant, I hereby release, forever discharge, and hereby hold Sonoma State University and its employees, Trustees of the California State University System, the State of California, its officers and agents, and other participants harmless from any and all claims, liabilities, suits or damages which I have or might claim to have for injuries to my person, arising out of my participation in this activity.
 My signature indicates that I have read, understand, and agree to the above policy.
-Name Date
+Name Doto